Paragon Gaming: History

 In September 2006, the company purchased the bankrupt Edgewater Casino, located at the Plaza of Nations in Vancouver, for $43 million.

 In 2008, Paragon opened the Eagle River Casino and Travel Plaza at the Alexis Whitecourt Indian Reserve in northern Alberta.
 Paragon owned a 40 percent share of the property, with the Alexis First Nation owning the rest.
 The casino's revenues fell short of expectations, and it went into bankruptcy by 2014; Paragon was left with no stake in it.

 In 2013, Paragon assumed management of the struggling Riviera hotel and casino on the Las Vegas Strip on behalf of Starwood Capital.
 The Riviera closed in May 2015.
 Later that month, Paragon took over management of the nearby Westgate Las Vegas under a lease from Westgate Resorts.
 The company transferred many of its employees and bookings from the Riviera to the Westgate.

 In 2014, Paragon began construction of the Parq Vancouver, a $600-million hotel and casino complex at the BC Place stadium.
 The Parq opened in 2017, and the Edgewater Casino, which it replaced, closed on the same day.
 In 2019, Paragon sold its stake in the Parq to one of the property's other co-owners.

 The company added two more Nevada casinos to its portfolio in 2016, assuming management of the Hooters Casino Hotel near the Las Vegas Strip and acquiring a majority stake in the Hard Rock Hotel & Casino Lake Tahoe.

 Paragon's management contract at the Westgate ended in 2020.

+In 2023, Paragon sold the Hard Rock in Lake Tahoe to Fertitta Entertainment.